Sul-iac/Addition-App/README.md

 # The Bill, Please

 This app is an open-source project made for the purpose of training and learning how Android applications work.

+This is only the beginning of the project, not much has been done yet.

 # Have you ever been in a pub?